Charles Brown (congressman): United States House of Representatives

 Brown was elected as a Democrat to the Twenty-seventh Congress.
 He was not a candidate for reelection in 1842.
 He served as president of the State convention to nominate candidates for the board of canal commissioners in 1843, and was a member of the board of commissioners for Northern Liberties Township, Pennsylvania, in 1843.
 He was again elected to the Thirtieth Congress.
 He was not a candidate for reelection in 1848.

 Later life

 He was a member of the board of inspectors of the Eastern State Penitentiary from 1851 to 1853, and was collector of customs at the port of Philadelphia from 1853 to 1857.
 He was also member of the board of guardians of the poor of Philadelphia in 1860.
 He moved to Dover, Delaware, in 1861 and engaged in agricultural pursuits.
 He served as town commissioner of Dover in 1864 and 1865.
 He was a delegate to the National Union Convention at Philadelphia in 1866.
 He served as president of the board of trustees of the Dover public schools from 1871 to 1878.
-He died in Dover and is interred at the Laurel Hill Cemetery in Philadelphia.
+He died in Dover and was interred at the Laurel Hill Cemetery in Philadelphia.

 Personal life

 Brown was the son-in-law of Francis Rawn Shunk, 10th Governor of Pennsylvania and father of Francis Shunk Brown, Attorney General of Pennsylvania from 1915 to 1919.
+He married Elizabeth Shunk (1825–1865) late in life and they had four girls and four boys between 1849 and 1865.
+Their third son, William Findlay Brown (1861–1934), was a Philadelphia lawyer and Fairmount Park Commissioner.